Robertsbridge: Economy

 Robertsbridge is the home to several notable sporting equipment brands.
 Parent company Grays International have been based in Robertsbridge since moving from Cambridgeshire in the 1990s.
 The company makes cricket equipment under the Gray-Nicolls brand, netball and rugby equipment as Gilbert, and hockey equipment as Grays.

 Religion

-Robertsbridge United Reformed Church, a Grade II-listed chapel built in 1881, stands on the High Street.
+The former Robertsbridge United Reformed Church, a Grade II-listed chapel built in 1881, stands on the High Street.
 The former Bethel Strict Baptist Chapel, built in 1842 and also listed Grade II, is nearby.
 A residential Bruderhof community, known as Darvell, is located on the outskirts of the village.